Ear nose and throat

-The earlier hearing loss is identified in children, the better for the child's language, learning and overall development.
+The earlier that hearing loss is identified in children, the better for the child’s language, learning and overall development.

 A ringing sensation in the ears (tinnitus), or people complaining that you talk too loudly are signs you may need to have your hearing checked.